hamidgasmi/clean-architecture-node/README.md

 <details>
 <summary>Clean Code: Functions</summary>

+- It shouldn't accept more than 3 parameters: use a data-structure as a parameter instead of lot of parameters
-- Should be small => Should do exactly One Thing (Single responsability principle)
+- It should be small => Should do exactly One Thing (Single responsability principle)
 - Same level of abstractions: should contain same level of abstraction (high or low level)
     ```
         // Bad example